 See How Others Play the Game

-Now that you’ve made a little bit of progress, it’s helpful to watch how other’s play Dungeons and Dragons.
-You shouldn’t try to aspire to copy them (unless you really want to, I guess), but it’s a great way to see how scenes are handled, combat is played, and when die get rolled.
+Now that you’ve made a little bit of progress – researching how to play, deciding on your own campaign or the Starter Set, who will be DM – it’s helpful to watch how other’s play Dungeons and Dragons.
+You shouldn’t aspire to copy them (unless you really want to, I guess), but it’s a great way to see how scenes are handled, combat is played, and when dice get rolled.

 I highly recommend Critical Role, which is incidentally the group Matt Mercer is DM for.
-I recommend them because, unlike some other online campaigns, I think these folks are the most entertaining to watch.
 They’re super into the roleplaying and their combat is dynamic and imaginative.
-They make me want to be DM and part of a super cool (nerdy) roleplay group.
+They make me want to be DM and part of a super cool roleplay group.
 Watch them.
 Be inspired.
 (I’ve linked it to start 10 minutes into episode 1 because the first 10 minutes is a lot of announcements and gumph for long-standing fans of their previous campaign.)